North Carolina Business Corporation Annual Report: Everything You Need to Know

 This action will generate a copy of the annual report with all information that is currently on file with the Secretary of State's office.
 You can make the changes to the form before you print it.
 Upon completion of the information, file the form with the North Carolina Department of Revenue, along with the required fee.
 Include copies of the income tax and franchise tax returns with your form.

 If you need help with a North Carolina Business Corporation Annual Report, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.